 Beer on a boat

 See Portland’s many bridges from a different perspective — one experienced while drinking beer on a pedal-powered boat.
 Groups of up to 14 can sip local beer, wine, and cider while floating (and pedaling) on the Willamette River on a 90-minute BrewBarge cruise.
 Heads up: BrewBarge only provides the boat and plastic cups, so be sure to bring your own drinks, snacks and high-energy party playlists.
+If you’d like to bring your own picnic supplies aboard, you can be the pilot of your own private boat tour with a rented electric Duffy boat from Portland Electric Boat Company (no experience necessary!).

 Beer on a bike